-The Academic Technology Approval Scheme (ATAS) scheme is designed primarily for students applying for postgraduate study in the UK in certain sensitive subject areas.
-These include some Engineering, Medicine and Science.
+The Academic Technology Approval Scheme (ATAS) is designed primarily for students applying for postgraduate study in the UK in certain sensitive subject areas.
+These include some Engineering, Medicine and Science subjects.

 If your offer is for a course requiring ATAS, you will need to obtain the certificate before submitting your visa application.
 For this reason, we request that you have the certificate before we issue your CAS to make sure it meets the necessary requirements.

-The requirement for a student to obtain an ATAS certificate is established by the code which represents their subject area; this is called a JACS code.
-The JACS code will confirm your area of study and it will determine if you need to obtain an ATAS certificate.
+The requirement for a student to obtain an ATAS certificate is established by the code which represents their subject area; this is called a Common Aggragate Hierarchy (CAH) code.
+The CAH code will confirm your area of study and it will determine if you need to obtain an ATAS certificate.

-You can also check if your JACS code is subject to ATAS clearance on the Foreign & Commonwealth Office website.
+You can also check if your CAH code is subject to ATAS clearance on the Foreign & Commonwealth Office website.

 Please note: under the new student route certain countries are exempt from obtaining an ATAS certificate.
-We have provided the list of these countries below, but please double check your country's exemption here before applying for your visa.
+Please double check your country's exemption here before applying for your visa.

 Changes in circumstances

 You will also need to apply for new ATAS clearance if: